liviuspenter/TIM3_AML/README.md

 # TIM3 expression in AML

-scRNA-seq reanalysis of AML datasets regarding TIM3 expression and its ligands
+Focused scRNA-seq reanalysis of AML datasets with regard to *HAVCR2* (encoding TIM3) expression and its ligands.
+Data needs to be downloaded from NCBI Geo / figshare.

 Utilized datasets: